 The alcohol content in beer is ethanol or ethyl alcohol.
 The treatment for head lice using beer would be the same as other ethyl or ethanol-based head lice treatments.
-Start by saturating the infested person’s head with beer lice will then become stunned.
+Start by saturating the infested person’s head with beer so that the lice will then become stunned.
 Once they have been affected in this way by the beer, it would theoretically make it easier to comb all of the bugs out of the hair.

-However, as is the case with all of the other alcohol-based lice treatment options outlined here, there is no evidence that beer kills lice – the combing is the key to success.
+However, as is the case with all of the other alcohol-based lice treatment options outlined here, there is no evidence that beer kills lice – combing is the key to success.
 To get rid of lice using beer time will need to be spent combing the hair thoroughly to remove all of the live bugs and eggs.
 Subsequent treatments are also needed to get out any remaining eggs or bugs before they mature and begin to reproduce – starting a case of head lice all over again.

 Another alcohol-based head lice treatment that individuals investigate is Listerine for head lice and Listerine for lice prevention.
 It’s reported that yellow Listerine for lice treatment has the greatest effectiveness, but in reality, Listerine is not an effective treatment or preventative.
 The instructions for how to use this product for head lice eradication are identical to the instructions for using other alcohols for head lice removal.
 As with similar products, the use of this particular lice treatment method can irritate the drying of the scalp and cause potential chemical burns.